Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 **Warning:** This process can take multiple hours where Nexus is unavailable and should be done during scheduled maintenance periods.

 Prior to the upgrade it is recommended that a Nexus export is taken.
 This is not a required step but highly recommend to protect the data in Nexus.
-If there is no maintenance period available then this step should be skipped until after the upgrade process.
+If there is no maintenance period available, then skip this step until after the upgrade process.

 Reference [Nexus Export and Restore Procedure](../operations/package_repository_management/Nexus_Export_and_Restore.md) for details.